tysonseang/kickstarter-analysis/README.md

 ## Overview of Project

 This project involves data manipulation, analysis, pivoting, and charting in Microsoft Excel.
 Various filters, conditional formatting, and advanced formulas were created to modify data prior to analysis.
 Data was then filtered and pivoted in order to drill down into relevant outputs for an analysis of Kickstarter campaigns in the *theater* category.
-Various pivot charts were created to visualize the performance of campaigns according to various attributes.
+Multiple pivot charts were created to visualize the performance of campaigns according to various attributes.

 ### Purpose